hipe/tmx/lib/skylab/face/doc/issues/052-what-is-the-deal-with-expression-agents.md

-objects that produce expressions from the methods that help to decorate those expressions. in this document we may refer to those methods as "business methods" because their particular names and composition will vary based on the particular business of the domain and modality.
+objects that produce expressions from the methods that help to decorate those expressions. in this document we may refer to those methods as "business methods" because their particular names and composition will vary based on the particular business of the domain and modality (although we frequently draw from a frequent pool of "tags" that have emerged, see #the-semantic-markup-guidelines above).

 as a matter of design and principle all business methods of an expression agent are private. (this is the only differentiator between it and an